 (i) An advertisement inside a licensed retail establishment that sells cannabis products that is not placed on the inside surface of a window facing outward; or

-(ii) An outdoor advertisement at the site of an event to be held at an adult only facility that is placed at such site during the period the facility or enclosed area constitutes an adult only facility, but in no event more than fourteen days before the event, and that does not advertise any cannabis product other than by using a brand name to identify the event.
+(ii) An outdoor advertisement at the site of an event to be held in any area classified by the board as off-limits to any person under the age of twenty-one years of age that is placed at such site during the period the facility or enclosed area is classified as age restrict by the board, but in no event more than fourteen days before the event, and that does not advertise any cannabis product other than by using a brand name to identify the event.

-(8) Merchandising within a retail outlet is not advertising for the purposes of this section.(9) This section does not apply to a noncommercial message.
+(8) Placement of products within a retail outlet is not advertising for the purposes of this section.

+(9) "Adopt-a-Highway" signs erected by the Washington state department of transportation under a current valid sponsorship with the department of transportation are not considered advertising for purposes.

+(10) This section does not apply to a noncommercial message.

-(10)(a) The board must:
+(11)(a) The board must: